Fort Santo Domingo: Spanish Era

 Owing to economic downturn affecting the Spanish Empire (during the last years of the Iberian Union) around the 1630s to 1640s, shrinking revenues and rising defense costs and the Spanish East Indies's armies and resources spread thin on multiple fronts with multiple enemies (e.g. Johor Sultanate, Maguindanao Sultanate, Dutch East India Company as part of the Dutch-Portuguese War), the Spanish Governor-Generals of the time saw the Spanish presence in Taiwan as a drain on resources and personnel.
 Governor-General Sebastián Hurtado de Corcuera would write letters in 1636 to King Philip IV: "That the enemy [Dutch East India Company] maintains a post [in Formosa] does not at all embarrass or hinder the Crown of Castile, for the Chinese do not fail to come in twenty-four hours to the forts of Your Majesty that are on this side of the sea [i.e., Manila], bringing the necessary merchandise and supplies.
 That island, Sire, is of very little use to your Majesty, and it serves only to consume a large part of the revenues."
 Rather than waiting for the king's response, Corcuera convened a war council proposing to abandon Spanish Formosa or withdraw some of its forces, as it was then deemed as a waste of soldiers, money, and food supplies, as shipments directly arriving to Spanish Manila brought by Chinese merchant ships was deemed more economical, ideally plying the route from Portuguese Macau rather than going near Dutch Formosa that the Portuguese and Spanish as part of the Iberian Union were at war with in the Dutch-Portuguese War.
 Nearly all members of the war council agreed but Governor-General Corcuera forgoed advising the king on the matter and ordered the governor of Spanish Formosa to send a force to punish the natives who attacked Fort Santo Domingo in 1636 to make sure any withdrawal of manpower and abandonment of the fort did not show fear of the natives, then the governor was to withdraw all artillery and soldiers and dismantle it entirely to take back to the main fort in Keelung and downsize most all manpower and resources back to Manila, leaving only 125 soldiers in Keelung.
-The governor in Keelung was reluctant to carry this order out since he had just renovated Fort Santo Domingo with stone, so it appears that he did not dismantle the fort, but at least brought back most of the personnel in October 24, 1637 back to the Philippines.
+The governor in Keelung was reluctant to carry this order out since he had just renovated Fort Santo Domingo with stone, so it appears that he did not dismantle the fort, but at least brought back most of the personnel on October 24, 1637, back to the Philippines.
 Corcuera got mad at him and reappointed a new governor repeating his previous order to dismantle Fort Santo Domingo and withdraw all forces to Keelung with the previous governor later being exiled to Ternate for his disobedience.
 The new governor followed through on dismantling Fort Santo Domingo, except leaving a small redoubt guarding an entrance to Keelung.
 Corcuera ordered more forces to be recalled from Formosa and reduced the yearly supply ships from Manila to Formosa from two to one.